5 Common Mistakes In French ❌ (And How To Fix Them ✅)

 Welcome to this new French lesson.

-Today, we're going to look at five very common mistakes in French and maybe you make them too.
+Today we're going to take a look at five very common mistakes in French, and maybe you make them too.

-You can download this chart by clicking on the link in the video description.
-Today, I pulled out my chart to explain it better, to make it very clear.
+You can download this sheet by clicking on the link in the video description.
+Today, I've taken out my chart to explain it better, so that it's very clear.

-Please let me know if you like this format and I will make more videos with the board.
+Please let me know if you like this format and I'll make more videos with the board.

-The first mistake I often hear is putting a determiner in front of a job name.
+The first mistake I often hear is putting a determiner in front of a trade name.

 For example, as in the sentence "Maxime is a doctor."
 No, you need to remove the determiner before the occupation name.